 - 20th Century

-Ward R. Bray has been an LDS Family History Center volunteer librarian for over thirty (30) years and until the pandemic had a weekly shift.
-He is a member of the Association for Professional Genealogists (APGen) performing research for clients for over twenty (20) years.
+Ward R. Bray has been an LDS Family History Center volunteer librarian for over thirty (30) years has a weekly shift.
+He is a member of the Association for Professional Genealogists (APGen) performing research for clients for over twenty (25) years.

 He is a graduate of SUNY at Buffalo (Business Management) and Niagara Community College (Computer Technology).
 Ward retired in 2015 from M&T Bank where he was a Vice President and technology leader in their Anti-Money-Laundering department.

-Ward has been asked over the years to present various genealogical-related topics to organizations including the local Family History Center annual family day, historical societies in Buffalo and Rochester, genealogical clubs, the Erie County Bar Association, and groups in Amherst and North Tonawanda.
-Topics include Church Records, Land Records, and Forensic Genealogy (expert witness efforts for Surrogates Court cases), and Finding Birth Parents.
+Ward has been asked over the years to present various genealogical-related topics to organizations including the local Family History Center annual family day, historical societies in Buffalo and Rochester, genealogical clubs, the Erie County Bar Association, and groups in Amherst, Syracuse and North Tonawanda.
+Topics include Church Records, Land Records, and Forensic Genealogy (expert witness efforts for Surrogates Court kinship cases), and Finding Birth Parents.